 Explores significant stylistic and thematic elements in English and American poetry from 1900 to the present day.
 Primary focus on textual considerations, but some attention given to biographical concerns and critical theory.
-Prerequisites: ENGL-101, ENGL-102, and Pre/Co-requisite: ENGL-240 or ENGL-250, or permission of instructor.
-Fall/Spring as needed.
+Prerequisites: ENGL-101, ENGL-102, and Pre/Corequisite: ENGL-240 or ENGL-250, or permission of instructor.
+Course offered once every three semesters as needed.